 Ulster County will strive to implement these greener stormwater practices on all County sponsored construction and redevelopment projects to the maximum extent practicable.
 These projects will serve as demonstrations for other municipalities, developers, contractors, and the general public of how to incorporate green infrastructure practices into new and existing sites.
+Projects have included a rain garden installation at the Department of the Environment building, parking lot retrofits with permeable pavers and bioretention areas at the County Office Building, and a large pervious pavement parking lot, along with a green wall at the Kingston Center of SUNY New Paltz.

 Ulster County Soil and Water Conservation District has established a plant materials center.
-These materials will be available for use throughout Ulster County for buffer establishment, roadside, and streamside stabilization.
+These materials are available for use throughout Ulster County for buffer establishment, roadside, and streamside stabilization via streamside and riparian plantings and light bioengineering practices.
 Streamside buffers help to reduce pollutants from entering waterbodies and streambank restoration efforts reduce erosion.
 Ulster County along with the UC SWCD will continue to look for new opportunities for additional planting areas.

 The County keeps an inventory, inspection, and maintenance records for all post-construction stormwater management practices on its property.
 These practices include dry ponds, wet ponds, Vortechs unit, permeable pavers, and rain gardens.
-These practices, as well as all site drainage systems, are inspected bimonthly for routine maintenance and (more thoroughly) annually for system function and integrity.
+These practices, as well as all site drainage systems, are inspected annually for system function and integrity.
 Any concerns identified during these inspections are referred to the Stormwater Management Specialist.
+The rain gardens and bio-retention areas at the County Office Building are inspected and maintained annually by Department of the Environment staff.

-- Continue to inspect and monitor our post-construction practices. - Incorporate Green Infrastructure practices into all Ulster County facility construction, reconstruction, renovation, and retrofit projects.
+- Continue to inspect and monitor our post-construction practices. - Incorporate Green Infrastructure practices and tree plantings into all applicable Ulster County facility construction, reconstruction, renovation, and retrofit projects. - Identify two County sites that would benefit from a feasibility analysis of Green Infrastructure planning. - Map all stormwater management practices on County owned property and include in the cloud-based stormwater management application.